 This is the plan of correction for the San Diego Regional Center as required in Section 4640.6 (f) of the Welfare & Institutions Code (W&I).
-In your letter dated June 13, 2023, you informed me that the San Diego Regional Center (SDRC) did not meet the required caseload ratios based on caseload ratio data submitted to the Department of Developmental Services (DDS) on March 20, 2023.
+In your letter dated April 8, 2024, you informed me that the San Diego Regional Center (SDRC) did not meet the required caseload ratios based on caseload ratio data submitted to the Department of Developmental Services (DDS) on March 10, 2024.
 Enclosed is a copy of your letter for reference.

-For clients enrolled on the Home and Community-Based Services Waiver, the caseload ratio in the SDRC March 2023 caseload ratio data report was 1:81 (the required caseload ratio is 1:62); for clients who are younger than the age of six years the caseload ratio was 1:63 (the required caseload is 1:40) for clients who are younger than the age of two years the caseload ratio was 1:69 (the required caseload is 1:62); and, for clients who are older than the age of five years and are not on the Home and Community-Based Services Waiver and have not moved from a developmental center the caseload ratio was 1:82 (the required caseload ratio is 1:66).
+For clients enrolled on the Home and Community-Based Services Waiver, the caseload ratio in the SDRC March 2024 caseload ratio data report was 1:76 (the required caseload ratio is 1:62); for clients who are younger than the age of six years, the caseload ratio was 1:62 (the required caseload is 1:40); for clients who are older than the age of five years and are not on the Home and Community-Based Services Waiver and have not moved from a developmental center the caseload ratio was 1:76 (the required caseload ratio is 1:66); and, for clients with complex needs the caseload ratio was 1:28 (the required caseload ratio is 1:25).

 The SDRC continues to experience a tremendous rate of client growth.
-Last fiscal year, the total SDRC caseload grew by 3,159 clients to a total of 39,830.
-The rate of growth was 8.6% for the last fiscal year.
-At the end of August 2023, the total number of clients being served was 40,305.
+Over the past year, from April 1, 2023, to April 1, 2024, the total SDRC caseload grew by 3,000 clients to a total of 41,922.
+The rate of growth was 7.7% for the last year.